McMillan Plan: Recent implementation efforts

-Unbuilt portions of the McMillan Plan
+Unbuilt portions

 Several elements of the McMillan Plan remained unbuilt.

 One central element was the extensive system of granite and marble terraces, steps, and arcades ("Washington Monument Gardens") proposed for the grounds around the base of the Washington Monument.
 It was later determined that the construction of these features would require removing large quantities of earth.
-However, this would have destabilized the monument's foundations, and none of the proposed elements were built.
+This would have destabilized the monument's foundations, and none of the proposed elements were built.
 The Trust for the National Mall and the National Park Service sponsored a design competition in 2011 to revitalize the Mall as part of a $700 million plan to transform it into a world-class park.
 The design partnership of Weiss/Manfredi + OLIN won a portion of the competition to redesign the Washington Monument grounds and the nearby Sylvan Theater.
 If implemented, the plan would lightly terrace the grounds of the Washington Monument while creating deep terraces at the Sylvan Theater to create seating.

 Another unbuilt central element was a collection of tall, Neoclassical office buildings around Lafayette Square.
 This proposal went unbuilt as the federal government struggled to complete the Federal Triangle complex.
 The cost of constructing the office complex during the mid to late 1930s and the lack of materials and workforce during World War II and the Korean War kept the complex from being built.
 Although a significant effort was made in 1960 to begin razing the historic homes around Lafayette Square, First Lady Jacqueline Kennedy opposed their destruction and successfully lobbied Congress and the General Services Administration to retain the structures.
 Mrs. Kennedy persuaded President John F. Kennedy to allow architect John Carl Warnecke to design a plan to allow two federal office buildings behind the smaller, historic structures.
 Warnecke's plan led to the construction of the New Executive Office Building in 1965 and the Howard T. Markey National Courts Building in 1967.
 They were the only two large office buildings constructed near Lafayette Square, and neither was Neoclassical in design.

 The proposed "Washington Monument Gardens", a part of the McMillan Plan that was never built.